Skip to main content

 1. Send money only to people you trust.
 They’re called “peer-to-peer” payment platforms for a reason—these services are best used with people you know.
 It’s a good idea to limit your recipients to family members, friends, and other people you trust.
 Why is this so important?
 Typically, once you send money with a P2P payment platform, the transaction can't be cancelled.
 If you send money to a stranger in error, it may be difficult to get it back.

 • Business imposter scams: You receive a phone call, email, text message, or private message on social media.
 The call or message appears to be from a familiar business—like your bank, utility company, or a well-known retailer (e.g., Amazon).
 Yet the sender or caller is not from a reputable organization at all.
 Rather, they’re a professional scammer who’s out to steal your money or your personal information.
+This is just one of the many types of imposter scams where criminals pretend to be someone you trust in order to steal from you.
+Whether the scammer poses as a bank representative, government official, tech support worker, or romantic partner, their goal is usually to pressure you into sending money before you have time to verify the situation.

-With digital tools, scammers can create believable voices, images, and videos of real people—such as your family members, employer, or even a well-known politician or celebrity.
+With digital tools, scammers can create believable voices, images, and videos of real people (deepfake scams)—such as your family members, employer, or even a well-known politician or celebrity.
 For example, you receive a call from someone claiming they’re your grandchild.
 They say they’re in trouble with the police and need money to get out of jail, and they ask you to send money to them.
 Only it’s not really your grandchild, and they aren’t in jail.
 But you don’t realize you’ve been tricked until your money is long gone.

 • Pig-butchering scams: This is a newer type of online scam that often targets older adults.
 Scammers typically reach out through social media, dating apps, phone, or text message.
 They work on gaining your trust and friendship.
 Then, the scammer convinces you to invest in cryptocurrency.
 They send you to a credible-looking online platform and persuade you to make deposits into a bogus trading account.
 Before you know it, you've "invested" a significant sum of money in this scheme, hoping for a sizeable return.
 But then your so-called friend vanishes—along with your money.